mishaldholakia/certificate-editor/README.md

 # certificate-editor
+This repo can be used to create certificate pdf's.
+It can be used by printing services.
 Modify the template pdf to process new certificate.
-This has been tested on Mac.
+Make sure to update the .env file.

 ## Installation